danielgormly/Koa-2.x-Guide/README.md

 ## Node's HTTP interface

 Before we get any deeper into Koa, let's take a brief look at [Node's HTTP module](https://nodejs.org/api/http.html#http_class_http_server).
 This is how Koa is actually able to interact with the internet.
 The HTTP core module provides us with a convenient interface for reading HTTP requests, manipulating their contents and sending back appropriate responses.
-To use it, we first require the module, then we create a new server using its method `createServer()` and the argument that actually handles the request and finally we tell that server to listen on a particular port.
+To use it, we first require the module, then we create a new server using its method `createServer()` and the argument that actually handles the request (the request listener) and finally we tell that server to listen on a particular port.
 Together, that looks like this:

 ```
 const http = require('http');